via-edge-ai/meta-mediatek-bsp/docs/boards/i300-pumpkin.md

 Warning: Adding `screen` as MACHINE_FEATURES requires you to plug the 7-inch Raspberry Pi touch display to the i300A pumpkin board.
 Failing to connect it will prevent HDMI from working.
 If you only want HDMI, you should not add `screen`.

+## Audio

+By default, the pumpkin board ouputs audio on the jack connector.
+It is possible to output the audio on the mt6392 PMIC mono lineout as well.
+To enable this output, you will need to change one of the alsa settings using the following command:
+	amixer set -c mtsndcard 'Codec_Loopback_Select',0 CODEC_LOOPBACK_DMIC_TO_SPK
+Note that setting any loopback to the speaker will work.
+In order to disable this audio output, simply disable the loopback by using the following command:
+	amixer set -c mtsndcard 'Codec_Loopback_Select',0 CODEC_LOOPBACK_NONE

 ## Device-Tree Overlays (DTBO)

 The following Device-Tree Overlays are supported: